NewsLocal NewsInvestigations

 A warrant was issued for his arrest.

-He didn’t show up a month later for an April 3 hearing at Maricopa County Superior Court.
+He didn’t show up for an April 3 or May 14 hearing at Maricopa County Superior Court.
 His attorney appeared on his behalf.
-In that hearing, ABC15 learned that Singh is back in custody again, this time in Nevada.
-He is expected to be extradited back to Arizona to face criminal charges.
+In those hearings, ABC15 learned that Singh was taken into custody again, this time in Nevada.

 “Certainly, these are serious charges,” his attorney, Julio Laboy, told ABC15 outside the courthouse after the hearing.
 “He does operate under the presumption of innocence.
 So until the whole process is played out, he's currently innocent."